cdallasanta/Car-Loan-Calc/README.md

 # Car-Loan-Calc
-early Java project for a car loan calculator
+Early Java project for a car loan calculator

+Added in user input 9/18/'18